-How to Shop Sustainably - Yes!
-Magazine

 How to Shop Sustainably

 By now, the word is out: fashion, particularly “fast fashion,” is killing our planet.
-Low-cost, cheaply-made clothes that are designed to be worn briefly until styles change are terrible for the environment.
+Low-cost, cheaply made clothes that are designed to be worn briefly until styles change are terrible for the environment.

 Over the past decade and a half, consumers have been buying and discarding considerably more outfits.
-Between 2000 and 2014, global clothing production doubled, with shoppers purchasing roughly 60 percent more garments; at the same time, the number of times a piece of clothing is worn before it’s tossed out dropped by a third.
-The fashion industry is now solely responsible for 10 percent of the earth’s carbon emissions and 20 percent of its wastewater; it’s the second largest polluter of water in the world.
+Between 2000 and 2014, global clothing production doubled, with shoppers purchasing roughly 60% more garments; at the same time, the number of times a piece of clothing is worn before it’s tossed out dropped by a third.
+The fashion industry is now solely responsible for 10% of the earth’s carbon emissions and 20% of its wastewater; it’s the second largest polluter of water in the world.
 And in the end, very few of those clothes are recycled: most of them end up in landfills.

 Those figures are downright dismal—especially for an industry that markets itself as being about positive feelings and fun.